Urgent Care Clinics

 Medicare UCCs offer walk-in care, which means you don't need to have an appointment beforehand.

-Medicare UCCs provide bulk billed healthcare, which means you don't have to pay out of pocket for health services.
+Medicare UCCs provide bulk billed healthcare, which means you don't have to pay out-of-pocket for the service.

-The Australian federal and state governments have set up Medicare UCCs across the country in GP clinics, community health centres and Aboriginal Community Controlled Health Services.
+The Australian federal and state governments have set up Medicare UCCs across Australia, in:

-Medicare UCCs not only mean you get access to urgent health care without needing to go to hospital, but also that hospital emergency departments will have more space to help patients who are very sick or have life-threatening emergencies.
+Medicare UCCs provide access to urgent health care without needing to go to hospital.
+This also means that hospital emergency departments have more space to help patients who are very sick or have life-threatening emergencies.

 What type of health issues can Medicare UCCs help me with?